hailenwashere/climatecourt/README.md

 ![Climate Court Banner](public/banner.png)

-> *“The number one thing we can do is the exact thing that we're not doing: talk about it.”* — **Dr. Katharine Hayhoe**
+> *“The number one thing we can do is the exact thing that we're not doing: talk about it.”* — **Dr. Katharine Hayhoe**  *(climate scientist & Chief Scientist at The Nature Conservancy)*

 **Climate Court** turns that conversation into an **interactive courtroom drama** where everyday choices stand trial.
 Confess your climate “crimes,” let a jury of peers decide your fate, and receive a verdict that’s as witty as it is thought-provoking.